Keeping the Listener Engaged: a Dynamic Model of Bayesian Persuasion: Introduction

-The \textit{confidence-preserving} strategy combines the above two strategies\textemdash namely, a good-news Poisson experiment inducing the belief to jump to a persuasion target, and a bad-news Poisson experiment inducing the belief to jump to zero.
-This strategy is effective if the receiver is sufficiently skeptical relative to the persuasion target (i.e., the belief that will trigger him to choose $r$) so that the confidence-building strategy will take too long.
-Confidence spending could accomplish persuasion fast and thus can be used for a range of beliefs, but the sender would be running down the receiver's confidence in the process.
+The \textit{confidence-preserving} strategy combines the above two strategies---namely, a good-news Poisson experiment inducing the belief to jump to a persuasion target, and a bad-news Poisson experiment inducing the belief to jump to zero.
+This strategy is effective if the receiver is sufficiently skeptical relative to the persuasion target so that the confidence-building strategy will take too long.
+Confidence spending could expedite persuasion for a range of beliefs but would run down the receiver's confidence in the process.
 Hence, at some point the sender finds it optimal to switch to the confidence-preserving strategy, which prevents the receiver's belief from deteriorating further.
-Technically, the belief where the sender switches to this strategy constitutes an absorbing point of the belief dynamics; from then on, the belief does not move, unless either a sudden persuasion breakthrough or persuasion breakdown occurs.
+The belief where the sender switches to this strategy constitutes an absorbing point of the belief dynamics; from then on, the belief does not move, unless either a sudden persuasion breakthrough or breakdown occurs.

 The equilibrium strategy of the sender combines these three strategies in different ways under different economic conditions, thereby exhibiting rich and novel persuasion dynamics.
-Our equilibrium characterization in Section \ref{sec:persuasion_dynamics} describes precisely how the sender does this.
+Our characterization in Section \ref{sec:persuasion_dynamics} describes precisely how the sender uses them in different equilibria.

-\paragraph{Related literature.}
+\paragraph*{Related literature.}